Local Parametric Estimation in High Frequency Data: Consistency in a simple model

 The purpose of this section is to provide an outline of the LPM and the conditions of the CLT by investigating the simpler problem of consistency in the case of a simple model.
-The reader should refer to it for a deeper understanding of Section \ref{LPM} and Section \ref{secCLT}.
-Two toy examples, the estimation of volatility with regular no-noisy observations, and the estimation of the rate of a Poisson process, are discussed extensively.
-Finally, techniques of proofs are also mentioned throughout the section.
+Two toy examples, the estimation of volatility with regular not noisy observations, and the estimation of the rate of a Poisson process, are discussed extensively.
+Morever, techniques of proofs are also mentioned throughout the section.
 The obtained conditions are illustrative.
+Proofs of the conditions along with proofs that conditions hold in the two toy examples can be found in Section \ref{proofs}.
+Finally, some detailed mathematical definitions can be found in what follows too.